Skip to main content

 CRT Dataset

 Q1.
-What credit score data are the GSEs publishing in the historical credit score files?
+What credit score data is available in the historical credit score files?

-To assist market participants in the transition from Classic FICO to the new credit score models, the GSEs have published data files with historical credit score information for VantageScore 4.0 based on the Average then Average loan-level score calculation methodology.
-The current calculation methodology is also provided (see question 13) for details on the current calculation methodology.
-The historical files include loans acquired by the GSEs from approximately April 2013 to March 2023 (i.e., applications/originations from approximately January 2013 to December 2022).
+To assist market participants in the transition from Classic FICO to the new credit score models, the GSEs published data files with historical credit score information for VantageScore 4.0 in July 2024 and additional files for FICO Score 10T and updated VantageScore 4.0 on July 1, 2026.
+This data is based on the Average then Average loan-level score calculation methodology.
+The current calculation methodology is also provided (see question 12 for details on the current calculation methodology).
+The historical files include loans acquired by the GSEs from approximately April 2013 to September 2025 (i.e., applications/originations from approximately January 2013 to June 2025).

 Q2.
 Why isn’t historical credit score data available prior to 2013?

-Trended data is a key component of the new scoring models and, following discussions with the credit bureaus, it was confirmed that they do not have consistent trended data to support the calculation of FICO® 10 T and VantageScore 4.0 prior to 2013.
+Trended data is a key component of the new scoring models and, following discussions with the credit bureaus, it was confirmed that they do not have consistent trended data to support the calculation of historical credit scores that utilize this data prior to 2013.

 Q3.
 What credit score fields are being provided in the historical files?